romnn/microgpusim/WIP.md

   - transpose: why is there no dram write hit rate?

     - benchmarks using shared mem: babelstream, transpose

-  - DONE: check if non-interleave nondeterministic is deterministic

-    - DONE: add repetitions=2 to parallel gpucachesim
-    - DONE: the gains are so low we should just remove it

   - always perform l2 mem copy, but set skip l2 flag if above threshold